treydock/ssh_exporter/README.md

 The SSH exporter attempts to make an SSH connection to a remote system and optionally run a command and test output.

-This expecter is intended to query multiple SSH servers from an external host.
+This exporter is intended to query multiple SSH servers from an external host.

 The `/ssh` metrics endpoint exposes SSH metrics and requires the `target` parameter.
 The `module` parameter can also be used to select which configuration module to use, the default module is `default`.